pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 For better discoverability of Xarray-compatible indexes, Xarray could provide some mechanism to register new index wrappers, e.g., something lire [xoak's `IndexRegistry`](https://xoak.readthedocs.io/en/latest/_api_generated/xoak.IndexRegistry.html#xoak.IndexRegistry).

-Additionally (or alternatively), new index wrappers may be registered via entry points like it is already the case for storage backends and maybe other backends (plotting) in the future.
+Additionally (or alternatively), new index wrappers may be registered via entry points as is already the case for storage backends and maybe other backends (plotting) in the future.

 `XarrayIndex` subclasses may still be used directly when setting new indexes from DataArray/Dataset coordinates.